getgauge/documentation/plugins/README.md

 ##Default plugins

-Some plugins are installed by default with gauge and are added to every new created project.
+Some plugins are added to every new project created in gauge.

  * [HTML Report Plugin](html_report_plugin.md)